ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Custom-ROS2-Interfaces.rst

     .. code-block:: console

       colcon build --merge-install --packages-select py_pubsub

-If you have a problem building packet like this :
+If you have the following problem creating the package: :

 .. code-block:: console